ayakovlenko/termilingo/README.md

 Termilingo does not rely on self-assessed scores.
-Instead, it uses an automated performance scoring system based on the Levenshtein ratio between the correct answer and the answer that you type.
+Instead, it uses an automated performance scoring system based on the Levenshtein ratio between the correct answer and the answer that you have typed.

 Since Termilingo relies on SM2 algorithm, the score is then converted to SM2 grade according to the following rules: